Aaron Nola: Personal life

 Nola is of Italian descent on his father's side.
 His great-grandparents emigrated to Baton Rouge from Sicily.
 His older brother Austin has also played in Major League Baseball.
 Their uncle suffers from amyotrophic lateral sclerosis (ALS).
 In January 2020, the Nola brothers hosted a "Strike Out ALS" charity event on his behalf.

 During the COVID-19 pandemic, Nola partnered with Pennsylvania-based brewery Yuengling to launch "Cheers PA," an initiative to provide aid for restaurant and bar workers impacted by shutdowns.
 He and catcher J. T. Realmuto also serve as the Phillies' ambassadors for Garth Brooks' "Home Plate Project," which raises money to fight childhood hunger in the US and Canada.
 The Phillies nominated Nola for the 2020 Roberto Clemente Award for his charity work.

 Nola is a Christian.
 His walk-up song is "I am Second" by Christian rock band Newsboys.

-Nola and his wife were married on December 31, 2022.
+Nola and his wife, Hunter, were married on December 31, 2022.
 Their daughter was born on March 16, 2024.
+Their son was born in May, 2026.

+International career

+Aaron Nola was named to the Italian national baseball team for the 2026 World Baseball Classic.
+He was eligible because his great-grandparents emigrated to Baton Rouge from Sicily.
+For Italy, Nola made two starts, only allowing one run with 8 strikeouts in 9 innings pitched.